 Can I make a workers’ compensation claim?

-If you have injured yourself at work, suffer a work related injury or had an accident on your way to or from work, you may be entitled to Workers’ Compensation.
+If you have injured yourself at the workplace, suffer a work-related injury or had an accident on your way to or from work, you may be entitled to Workers’ Compensation.

 Who can claim work injury compensation?

 The workers’ compensation scheme covers anyone employed under a contract of service, regardless of their tax paying status.
 A worker can include a person working under an ABN, subject to certain conditions including: